PlasmaPy/PlasmaPy/README.md

 ## Acknowledgments

-Early development on PlasmaPy was supported in part by the U.S.
-[Department of Energy], the [Smithsonian Institution], [NASA], and [Google Summer of Code].
-Ongoing PlasmaPy development is being supported through a [collaborative award] from the [Cyberinfrastructure for Sustained Scientific Innovation] program of the U.S. [National Science Foundation].
+Development of PlasmaPy has been supported in part by the [National Science  Foundation], [Department of Energy], [NASA], and the [Smithsonian Institution].
+For more details, please see PlasmaPy's documentation page on [authors and credits].